malmostad/sitevision_assets/README.md

     ]
 ```

-The key is the path and filename that will be generated and the array contains files to be compiled and concatenated.
-Add new files to the array.
-You can also add more key/value pairs with the pattern `to: from` if you need individual output files to serve with IE conditionals e.g.
+The key is the file that will be generated and the array contains files to be compiled and concatenated in the given order.
+Add new files to the array to have them included.
+You can also add more key/value pairs with the pattern `"to_file.js": "from_file.coffee"` if you need individual output files for IE conditionals or just used in the administration interface of a portlet.

 ## Shared Sass Utilities
 Sass utilities from our [shared_assets](https://github.com/malmostad/shared_assets) repository are attached to this repository.
 See the *Gettings Started* and *Grids and Responsive Design* sections of the [Web Application Guidelines](http://malmostad.github.io/wag-external-v4) for usage.